CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 ## Next Steps

-Now that we can enable connection pooling in a cluster, let’s explore how to [manually restart PostgreSQL]({{< relref "manual-restart.md" >}}) using PGO.
+Now that we can enable connection pooling in a cluster, let’s explore some [administrative tasks]({{< relref "administrative-tasks.md" >}}) such as manually restarting PostgreSQL using PGO.
 How do we do that?